technologiestiftung/umweltatlas-masterportal-v3/doc/config_3_0_0.json.md

 ***

 ##### Portalconfig.menu.sections.modules.shareView
-Module to share a link to the map.
+Module to share a link to the current map view.
 It is possible to share the current view as a link with url parameters, via QR code and as a Facebook link.

 |Name|Required|Type|Default|Description|Expert|
 |----|--------|----|-------|-----------|------|